JoshuaPaul-lasisi/JoshuaPaul-lasisi/README.md

 # 🌟 Hi, I’m Joshua — **Crafting Solutions, Empowering Africa, One Dataset at a Time!**

 Welcome to my GitHub!
-I’m a **Chemical Engineering graduate turned Data Scientist**, driven by a passion for **unlocking insights** and **creating value through data.** My journey into data science is guided by a vision to empower **Nigeria and Africa** by building environments where education, development, and leadership thrive.
+I’m a **Chemical Engineer turned Data Scientist**, driven by a passion for **unlocking insights** and **creating value through data.** My journey into data science is guided by a vision to empower **Nigeria and Africa** by building environments where education, development, and leadership thrive.

 ---